Our work

 On a good day…

 Our challenge was to raise awareness of the fluctuating and unpredictable nature of symptoms.
-So, for this campaign we told both sides of the story, of what it’s like living with a brain injury – from the little wins of doing ordinary things to the real challenges they face.
+So, for this campaign we told both sides of the story, of what it’s like living with a brain injury – from the little wins of doing ordinary things to the real challenges survivors face.

 Reaching the right audiences